babakml/FBA_perturbation/README.md

 ## Python files description

 The file `flux_dist.py` performs the perturbation, collecting flux distribution using FVA, and saves the results in `fba_sol_fin.csv` and `rand_val_fin.csv`.
-The file `fba_sol_fin.csv` can be used either by Matlab or python to perform the down stream analysis.
+The file `fba_sol_fin.csv` can be used by calculation function in python to perform the down stream analysis.

 example: